A topological mechanism for robust and efficient global oscillations in biological networks: Discussion

 \section{Discussion}

 We have proposed a topological model that generates coherent oscillations, which supports an unusual regime with increased coherence and simultaneously decreased energetic cost.
 The mathematical model, which first appeared in \cite{tang2021topology}, is interpreted in a biological context and applied to the KaiABC system.
 Compared to other KaiABC models, our model has high coherence and more closely saturates a global spectral bound, similar to the most coherent unicyclic models.
 We also find that the imaginary spectral gap can be used to predict oscillation coherence.
 Further, the kinetic ordering of the KaiABC phosphorylation cycle arises naturally as an edge current in our model.
-In contrast to typical MWC-type models which usually involve a large number of system-dependent parameters \cite{van2007allosteric,paijmans2017thermodynamically}, our model is parsimonious in that it captures the same phosphorylation dynamics with only a few parameters.
-Moreover, it also does not require fine-tuning of the reaction rates or restriction of the configuration space to all-or-none conformational change, an assumption that is not supported by emerging experimental evidence \cite{han2023determining}.